-Lecture given by Dr. Ron Rosedale at Vail February 2016, discusses Good Bad Ketosis, and went to core respecting not only aging, but specifically brain health.
-Fundamentally related to our Paleolithic heritage, personally use for first principles health understanding.
+Lecture given by Dr. Ron Rosedale at Vail February 2016, discusses Good Bad Ketosis.
+Further, respecting not only aging, but brain health.
+Fundamentally relating to our Paleolithic heritage.
+Result is that personally use for first principles health.

-It is the ‘trigger’ mechanism that we must invoke to continually ‘upregulate’ genetic expression’ of maintenance and repair in our bodies, as opposed to destruction!…DNA EXPRESSION!
-Thus: Good Bad Ketosis
+In summary, it is the ‘trigger’ mechanism that we must invoke to continually ‘upregulate’ genetic expression’.
+This will help maintenance and repair in our bodies.

 Ketosis must equate for fat burn in a positive sense.
 Ketogenic diets may be high fat, but consumption of too much protein may turn the Ketosis into a ‘High-Protein’ metabolism .
 This is not what we really want!

 Atkins, who promoted high protein/low carb diets on right track…really a crusader/bridge to our present comprehension!
 It’s burning of fat ‘simpliciter’ that produces METABOLIC BENEFIT…result ‘good’ Ketones that help with longevity BUT ALSO paramount good brain health…now very much part of longevity.

 Present numbers…at 85 years age there is a 50% chance of Alzheimer’s!!
 David Perlmutter, whom I admire for crusading best selling books, now produced new one…The Grain Brain Whole Life Plan…recommend!

 This man lost his Dad to Altzheimers…key of course to hit and finetune many Metabolic Syndrome triggers…he discusses some 36!! specifically to fight Dementia…but Ketosis PRIME and intregal.

 I believe we must vary our fiber carbohydrates dramatically upwards intermittently.
 But importantly not just keep rigidly to steady partial daily ketosis.